 28 Manor Row

-Community Companions befriending is for anyone who is lonely and socially isolated aged 55+, living in Central Bradford or Baildon.
-They will receive a friendly phone call each week for up to 1 hour, from a trained volunteer.
-We aim to signpost to other services (local community groups etc.) and will start home visits again once safe to do so.
+Community Companions befriending is for anyone who is lonely/ socially isolated, aged 18+ and living across Bradford District (Bradford, Craven, Airedale and Wharfedale).
+They will receive face-to-face support each week for up to 1 hour, from a trained volunteer.
+The aim is to support individuals experiencing loneliness, social isolation, anxiety and depression to access local community groups, activities and services.

 Carlisle Business Centre

 Bradford and District Live at Home Scheme (MHA) supports older people over 55 years looking for a befriender in the following areas Wibsey, Clayton, Great Horton, Undercliffe and Bolton.
 They have a range of other services that could be of interest to older people.

 Bradford BD3 0DW

 Phone: 01274 200589

 We are no longer able to offer telephone befriending however you are most welcome to call us to find out about the opportunities we do offer.
 These include a walking group, an exercise class, ESOL Classes, a Day Centre for over 55s and much more.

 We know that little things can make a big difference – like having someone to chat to over a cup of tea, help you get to an appointment or just be there to listen when you need a friendly ear.

 That’s where our Marie Curie Helper service comes in.
 We’ll match you with a trained, dedicated Helper volunteer who will visit you at home, go out with you somewhere or talk to you over the phone.